ddmanyes/bulk-rnaseq-pipeline/README.md

 ## Key Features

+- **Session Isolation**: Ensures data privacy on shared hosting (e.g., Hugging Face Spaces) by using unique temporary directories for each user session.
+- **Customizable Metadata**: Supports custom time column names (e.g., "Stage", "Day") and non-numeric time points.
+- **Auto-Sync Metadata**: One-click synchronization of Sample IDs from the count matrix to the metadata table.
 - **End-to-End Analysis**: From raw counts to final plots with one command.
 - **Principal Component Analysis (PCA)**: Generates a PCA plot to visualize sample-level relationships and batch effects based on overall gene expression.
 - **Batch Correction**: Integrated ComBat batch correction to remove unwanted technical variation, with automatic "Before vs After" visualization.